anderspippi/smelly/docs/faq.rst

 use Unicode characters from the private use area to represent symbols.
 Often these symbols are wide and should be rendered in two cells.
-However, since private use area symbols all have their width set to one in the Unicode standard, |kitty| renders them either smaller or truncated.
-The exception is if these characters are followed by a space or empty cell in which case kitty makes use of the extra cell to render them in two cells.
+However, since private use area symbols all have their width set to one in the Unicode standard, |smelly| renders them either smaller or truncated.
+The exception is if these characters are followed by a space or empty cell in which case smelly makes use of the extra cell to render them in two cells.
 This behavior can be turned off for specific symbols using :opt:`narrow_symbols`.